botchagalupe/dirsync/Dirsync-Tool.md

 ```

 ## Updating LDAP service
+There are two ways how a user can update an existing LDAP service.

+### Using user prompt inputs for updating LDAP configuration values.
+Updating a LDAP service using user prompt inputs promp users to input

 The tool allows a user to update exisitng LDAP services.
-It will prompt user to enter new values for each of the mutable attributes in code>customer_ldap_service</code> and <code>customer_ldap_directory</code>
+It will prompt user to enter new values in succession.
+Pressing enter will not make changes to the attribute.

 ```
 root@vagrant:/services/console/sbin# ./dirsync-tool.sh -u <directory_service_id>